McIntosh MTI100 Review

 It’s always engaging, always in control, and has the dynamic talent to go really very loud if need be, and dish every detail available in every recording.

 Of course, £6995 is no one’s idea of a bargain.
 But in the case of the McIntosh MTI100, it buys a level of entertainment and engagement that is by no means a given at any price.
+It would seem the McIntosh MTI100 is currently number one in a field of one.

 If you’re someone who just wants a piece of McIntosh equipment, then you’re not alone, you’ve great taste and, well, here’s a piece of McIntosh equipment – buy it, love it.